 3.)
 And yes, of course group classes are more cost-effective.
 But in a group you don’t get the teacher’s undivided attention and personalised feedback, or the chance to decide exactly how to spend the time, whether on just conversation (which is what I do in MY online language lessons), or to focus on something specific that you have issues with – a grammar point, preparation for an up-coming exam, or whatever.

-Priorities, people, priorities.
-They’re yours to determine.
+Priorities, people, they’re yours to determine.
 Hence the trial lesson offer – try one free of charge, to see if it’s the sort of thing that you would find useful.
 What’s to lose?
-The teacher gets significantly above the UK minimum wage for their time and, in any case, may not have other ways to pay their rent.
+The teacher gets above the UK minimum wage for their time (Italy doesn’t have a minimum wage, so freelance rates can be low…) and, in any case, may not have other ways to pay their rent.

 Can I just say this in case it helps: I never looked back!
 Just over 2 years ago I had my first online Italian lesson.
 On the day, I wondered why on earth I’d decided to put myself through this.
 I was so hesitant, you would have thought it was my first day with the language!
 2 years later, I’ve had to say goodbye to my teacher as she’s moving on – and how I will miss those weekly chats!
 Anyhow, I’m taking the opportunity to try out my Spanish, and I feel just as stupid when I open my mouth with my Spanish teacher as I did with Italian.
 The difference is, I KNOW it will make a difference.
 Thanks, Daniel, Lucia and co, for providing me with this service.
 I recommend it to everyone.
 Give it a go.